timmeeuwissen/contractdb/README.md

 - able to generate a PDF for a detail page of a queryable
   - use https://stackoverflow.com/questions/70078596/ how-to-convert-component-string-as-real-component-in-vue to load templates from the config
   - generate the PDF with https://sidebase.io/nuxt-pdf/getting-started/quick-start
-- Fast links to tables by clicking an icon in the main navigation bar of an overview
-- Show which importers are applicable to a queryable source
-- Have a default importer ready for any queryable source

 ## queryables
 - v able to rename a queryable to what you want it to look like within the GUI